InfraCredit Redeems AFC USD Preference Shares on Final Maturity Date

 Kayode Tokede

-A filing with the NASD OTC Securities Exchange revealed the redemption was executed on November 25, 2025, in line with the Share Subscription Agreement dated July 4, 2018.
+A filing with NASD OTC Securities Exchange revealed that the redemption was executed on November 25, 2025, in line with the Share Subscription Agreement dated July 4, 2018.

-The filing obtained by THISDAY noted the preference shares were originally due to mature on November 30, 2025.
+The filing obtained by THISDAY stated that the preference shares were originally due to mature on November 30, 2025.

 The redemption also underscores InfraCredit’s capacity to meet large USD obligations as they fall due, reinforcing confidence in its balance sheet strength and liquidity position.